Sephg50/Spring-2022/README.md

 value of “prc”).

 Perspective:
-•The analysis has several layers.
-Do not underestimate the workload.
 1. Learn the portfolio composition.
 2. Assess the fund’s performance.
 [If poor, then end.]
 3. If performance is good, determine whether the fund’s performance is replicable.
 [If